This quick sun-dried tomato pesto, topped with burrata is the one pasta dish you’re going to need this summer.

 - Add the pasta water gradually, untill you’re happy with the consistancy.
 It needs to have a thick creamy texture.

 - Make sure you don’t burn the garlic.
-I always add the garlic and olive oil to a cold pan and then gently heat it on a low flame.
+I always add the garlic and olive oil to a cold pan and then gently heat it on a low heat.
 Keep the garlic moving, so it doesnt singe.

 - When draining pasta, always keep a littel back incase you need to loosen up the sauce.